An introduction to delivery pricing

 Alternatively, you can use the delivery pricing by weight option to create a pricing structure based on something else.
 Because the customer never sees the weights you enter on your products the system can be used to create a different pricing structure.

 You could use the system to charge for delivery based on the number of products a customer orders.
-To achieve this you would first need to set all of your products at the same weight, such as 1kg.
-By doing this you are having 1 item have the same effect on the delivery system as 1kg of weight.
+To achieve this you would first need to set all of your products at the same weight, such as 1 lb.
+By doing this you are having 1 item have the same effect on the delivery system as 1 lb of weight.

-So if a customer orders 1 item, the total weight of their basket would be 1kg, and the only delivery rate that would show to them is £2.00.
+So if a customer orders 1 item, the total weight of their cart would be 1 lb, and the only delivery rate that would show to them is $2.00.

-If a customer orders 2 items the total weight would be 2 kg, and the delivery cost would be £1.00.
+If a customer orders 2 items, the total weight would be 2 lb, and the delivery cost would be $1.00.

 To achieve this you would separate your products into 3 sizes and assign each product in a group the same weight.
 It would be advisable, however, to give each group a drastically different weight.
-For example, small items could be 0.1kg, medium items could be 5kg and large items could be 1000kg.
+For example, small items could be 0.1 lb, medium items could be 5 lb and large items could be 1000 lb.